Countries Where Bitcoin Is Legal and Illegal

 Accepting Bitcoin and other cryptocurrencies comes at a cost, as the government can issue new laws, forcing exchanges to take preventive actions.
 In 2020, regulators forced cryptocurrency exchanges in Australia to delist privacy coins from their holdings.

-Bitcoin in Brazil is an unregulated asset where individuals can own it and transact using it without any guarantee or protection from the government.
-However, although it is not regulated, in 2019, the Special Department of Federal Revenue of Brazil published a document in 2019 listing a series of rules regarding crypto taxation.
+Bitcoin in Brazil is an unregulated asset.
+Individuals can own it and transact using it without any guarantee or protection from the government.
+However, although it is not regulated, in 2019, the Special Department of Federal Revenue of Brazil published a document listing a series of rules regarding crypto taxation.
 As of June 2021, a new bill was added to regulate cryptocurrencies in the country.
 If approved, the government will have 180 days to divide and create a concise framework to regulate crypto transactions.

-Bitcoin is considered legal in Argentina and the government has issued rules and laws regarding taxation and the prevention of money laundering in the country.
-While the Argentinian government is not directing exchanges or individuals on how to act in the market, they are observing and planning on creating a new bill based on their findings.
+Bitcoin is considered legal in Argentina, and the government has issued rules and laws regarding taxation and the prevention of money laundering in the country.
+While the Argentinian government is not directing exchanges or individuals on how to act in the market, it is observing and planning to create a new bill based on its findings.

 As of August 2021, the current president of Argentina, Alberto Fernandez, suggested he might be inclined to adopt Bitcoin as legal tender in the country.
 However, to this date, the president did not take further action.